-Language models are statistical models of probability distributions of units of language, and can be adapted to generate meaningful text by sampling from these distributions.\cite{880083} The most recent advancement of language models have resulted from the training of scaled-up transformers \cite{vaswani2023attentionneed} on massive amounts of data, resulting in the creation of Large Language Models (LLMs) such as GPT4 and Llama.\cite{radfordllms, openai_gpt-4_2024, dubey_llama_2024}.
-While LLMs were originally created for applications in natural language processing, in recent years there have also been efforts to adapt LLMs to chemistry.
-Some studies have accessed frontier LLMs for the purpose of assisting research in the form of virtual lab members, or even performing research autonomously.\cite{Zheng2023, boiko_autonomous_2023, m_bran_augmenting_2024} Other studies have focused on training LLM architectures on chemical data which can translate between natural and chemical languages\cite{molT5, pei2023BioT5} such as finding a molecule that is a close match to a ground truth molecule from which the description is assessed by fingerprint tanimoto similarity.\cite{yu2024llasmol} Beyond chemical dictionary lookups, LLMs have also been used to perform mutation and crossover for an evolutionary algorithm to explore chemical space.\cite{molleo} There have also been studies of LLMs to modify SMILES strings to change the properties of the molecules that they represent.\cite{guevorguian_small_2024, mol-llm-engine-1, drugllm,wu_leveraging_2024} Others have taken inspiration from LLMs to design CLMs with new capabilities, such as the ability to respond to prompts through a transformer-based architecture\cite{wu_leveraging_2024,mol-llm-engine-2}.
-However, to our knowledge, no CLM derived from a pre-trained general purpose LLM foundation model has reached the performance exhibited by modern CLMs that are trained from scratch with chemical data.
+Language models are statistical models of probability distributions of units of language, and can be adapted to generate meaningful text by sampling from these distributions.
+The most recent advancement of language models have resulted from the training of scaled-up transformers \cite{vaswani2023attentionneed} on massive amounts of data, resulting in the creation of Large Language Models (LLMs) such as the proprietary GPT-4\cite{openai_gpt-4_2024} and the open-weight Llama\cite{dubey_llama_2024}.
+Recently scientific groups have accessed frontier LLMs for the purpose of assisting research in the form of virtual lab members, to translate between natural and chemical languages\cite{yu2024llasmol}, or even performing research autonomously.\cite{Zheng2023,boiko_autonomous_2023, m_bran_augmenting_2024} Beyond chemical dictionary lookups or lab aides, LLMs have been used to perform mutation and crossover for an evolutionary algorithm to explore chemical space\cite{molleo} or to modify SMILES strings to change the properties of the molecules that they represent.\cite{guevorguian_small_2024,drugllm} Others have taken inspiration from LLMs to design CLMs, such as the ability to respond to prompts through a transformer-based architecture\cite{wu_leveraging_2024}.
+However, to our knowledge, no CLM derived from a pre-trained general purpose LLM has reached the performance exhibited by modern CLMs that are trained from scratch with chemical data.